 The Company accounts for share-based compensation arrangements in accordance with the provisions of FASB ASC 718, whereby share-based compensation cost is measured on the date of grant, based on the calculated fair value of the award and recognized as selling, general and administrative expenses in the consolidated statement of operations over the requisite service period.
-Compensation cost recognized during the year ended December 31, 2022 and Transition Period ended December 31, 2021 primarily related to grants of restricted stock and restricted stock units granted or approved by the Company's Compensation Committee.
-See "Note 11 - Stock-Based Compensation" for additional information related to stock-based compensation.
+Compensation cost recognized during the years ended December 31, 2023 and December 31, 2022 primarily related to grants of restricted stock and restricted stock units granted or approved by the Board's compensation committee (the "Compensation Committee").
+See Note 12 - Stock-Based Compensation for additional information related to stock-based compensation.